KG4RUL/uBITXV5Controller/README.md

 # uBITXV5Controller
-A replacement for the uTITX Raduino utilizing a touch screen and added features
+A replacement for the uTITX Raduino utilizing a touch screen and added features including:
+- AGC using an AdaFruit